AtQ0/book-tracker/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-4169E1?style=flat&logo=postgresql&logoColor=fff)
 ![Docker](https://img.shields.io/badge/Docker-2496ED?style=flat&logo=docker&logoColor=fff)

-Book Tracker is a fullstack TypeScript project built with the Next.js framework, using React for the frontend and Node.js for the backend.
-The application uses Docker Compose to run a virtual PostgreSQL instance for development, together with a Maildev container that captures all outgoing emails in a local inbox for easy testing.
-It relies on Prisma for database access, PostgreSQL for data storage, Tailwind for styling, and Zod for runtime validation.
-The project also includes Jest and Testing Library for both unit testing and component testing, as well as Nodemailer for email verification in the authentication flow.
-Argon2 is used for secure password hashing and Faker is used for generating development data.
+Book Tracker is a fullstack TypeScript project built on Next.js, using React on the frontend and server-side API routes running on Node.js.
+It uses Docker Compose to run a local PostgreSQL database along with a MailDev container that captures all outgoing emails during development.
+For production, Nodemailer is configured to deliver emails through SendGrid.
+Prisma handles database access, PostgreSQL stores the application data, Tailwind provides styling, and Zod ensures runtime validation.
+The project includes Jest and Testing Library for unit and component tests, Argon2 for secure password hashing, and Faker for generating development seed data.

 ## Purpose